Binary JSON with bson4jackson

 fac.enable(BsonGenerator.Feature.ENABLE_STREAMING);

-This trick can improve the serialization performance for large documents and reduce the memory footprint a lot.
+This trick can improve the serialization performance for large documents and reduce the memory footprint significantly.
 The official MongoDB Java driver also ignores the length field.
-So, you may also use this optimization if your bson4jackson-created documents will be read by the MongoDB driver.
+Therefore, you may also use this optimization if the documents you created with bson4jackson will be read by the MongoDB driver.

 Compatibility with Jackson

-If you’re looking for a version compatible to Jackson 1.x, please use bson4jackson 1.3.
-It’s the last version for the 1.x branch. bson4jackson 1.3 is compatible to Jackson 1.7 up to 1.9.
+If you’re looking for a version compatible with Jackson 2.x, please use bson4jackson 2.18.0.
+It’s the last version for the 2.x branch.

 Download